AdiuvoDotFr/Kissenium/README.md

 Kissenium is a micro selenium test framework.

 Kissenium is still in development, but already offer some good functionnalities for running professionals selenium tests.

+Kissenium will give you the ability to create Selenium tests without taking care of the reports.
+Just create your selenium tests, configure your kissenium.ini file, and run kissenium.

 This software is based on unittest, HTMLTestRunner, and Selenium.